rust-lang/reference/src/conditional-compilation.md

 Key-value option set for each bit width that the target supports atomic loads, stores, and compare-and-swap operations.

-When this cfg is present, all of the [`core::sync::atomic`] APIs are available for the relevant atomic width with the exception of `from_mut` methods (currently unstable), which additionally require that the primitive integer and atomic have the same minimum alignment on the given target.
-No user-visible, stable cfg is exposed for that method at this time.
+When this cfg is present, all of the stable [`core::sync::atomic`] APIs are available for the relevant atomic width.

 [`core::sync::atomic`]: ../core/sync/atomic/index.html